DerenB/DerenB/README.md

 ### :computer: Current Projects

-- Learning iOS development, to be used at work.
-- Creating iOS practice projects using Programmatic UI
+- Creating a web page using FastAPI and React
-- Watching videos on Figma and UI/UX design for future projects
+- Watching courses on Unreal to prepare for a game project
-- Going to launch a portfolio website soon :tm:

 ### :classical_building: Education